 Periodic inspections of licensed operations are essential to ensure that activities are being conducted in compliance with regulatory requirements and consistent with good safety practices.
-The frequency of inspections is specified in NRC Inspection Manual, Chapter 2800, and is dependent on the amount and kind of material, the type of operation licensed, and the results of previous inspections.
+The frequency of inspections is specified in the NRC Inspection Manual, Chapter 2800, and is dependent on the amount and kind of agreement material, the type of operation licensed, and the results of previous inspections.
 There must be a capability for maintaining and retrieving statistical data on the status of the inspection program.

-Information regarding the number of overdue inspections is a significant measure of the status of an Agreement State's or an NRC region's materials inspection program; reviews also should examine specific cases in detail when the inspection frequency has been significantly exceeded (i.e., by more than 50 percent).
-The terms "materials inspection" and "overdue core inspection" are defined in the Glossary of this handbook.
+Information regarding the number of high priority overdue inspections is a significant measure of the status of an Agreement State's or an NRC region's materials inspection program.
+Reviews also should examine specific cases in detail when the inspection frequency has been significantly exceeded (i.e., by more than 50 percent).
+High priority inspections are defined as initial inspections and routine Priority 1, 2, and 3 inspections.

+Reciprocity inspections are essential to ensure that activities conducted under reciprocal recognition are in compliance with regulatory requirements and consistent with good safety practices.
+The NRC follows IMC 1220, “Processing of NRC Form 241 and Inspection of Agreement State Licensees Operating Under 10 CFR 150.20” to meet its reciprocity objectives.
+Agreement State programs could use a similar a risk informed, performance-based approach for determining reciprocity candidacy as its alternative policy for reciprocity inspection performance in lieu of IMC 1220.

 Common Performance Indicator 3—Technical Quality of Inspections

+Review of this indicator should focus on the scope, completeness, technical quality and accuracy of completed inspections and related documentation.
+The observations by the review team made during the accompaniment of program staff during inspections of licensed facilities is a key aspect to evaluating the program’s performance regarding the licensee’s adherence to regulatory requirements and the safe and secure use of agreement material.

+The review team will examine the documentation and implementation of NRC or compatible Agreement State inspection procedures and guidance.

+Review teams will conduct in depth, onsite reviews of a cross-section of completed inspection reports performed by different inspectors with a focus on high priority and security inspections.

-This performance indicator provides the qualitative balance to Performance Indicator 2 above, which looks at the status of the inspection program on a quantitative basis.
-Review team members will accompany a sample of inspectors at different types of licensed facilities to evaluate the knowledge and capabilities of regional and Agreement State inspectors.
-These accompaniments will occur at a time other than the onsite review of the region or Agreement State to afford the review team sufficient time to observe inspectors at different types of licensee facilities.
-These reviews focus on the scope, completeness, and technical accuracy of completed inspections and related documentation.
-Review teams will conduct indepth, onsite reviews of a cross-section of completed inspection reports performed by different inspectors.
-In addition, review teams will verify that supervisors generally conduct accompaniments of inspectors on an annual basis to provide management quality assurance.
+The review team members will accompany program staff on a sufficient number of higher priority inspections at different types of licensed facilities to assess the knowledge, skills, capabilities of the NRC regional and Agreement State inspectors.
+The review team will also examine adherence to NRC and/or compatible Agreement State inspection procedures.
+These accompaniments will occur prior to the onsite review of the NRC region or Agreement State to afford the review team sufficient time to observe inspectors at different types of licensee facilities.

+Review teams will verify the accompaniment of all inspectors on an annual basis by supervisors or designees, such as senior staff, to evaluate the knowledge, skills, and capabilities of the NRC regional and Agreement State inspectors.

 Common Performance Indicator 4—Technical Quality of Licensing Actions